CPS WARNING RESIDENTS OF INCREASE IN THEFTS OF MOTOR VEHICLESPublished on June 29, 2022

-Since November 23rd, 2021, the CPS has received reports of six motor vehicles taken from residences across the City of Cornwall.
-The stolen vehicles are all described as newer, high-end, motor vehicles.
+In the last few weeks, CPS has received reports of motor vehicles taken from residences and businesses across the City of Cornwall.
+The stolen vehicles are all described as newer Dodge and Jeep models

 Police believe thieves are using reprogramming technology to access the vehicle’s diagnostics in order to reprogram a blank key fob to start the vehicle and drive away.
 Technology also allows for thieves to detect a key fob signal from inside a home, where they can then amplify and transfer the signal to unlock, start and steal the motor vehicle.

 Vehicle owners are encouraged to consider the following safety tips to help prevent their vehicles from being stolen: